Derivation formulas part 1: Operations and allowed values

 map(Properties[Instrument/default/Duration]: '3 months'='3m', '9 months'='9m')

-map(Properties[Instrument/default/Duration]: '3 months'='3m', '9 months'='9m', Default = '0m')
+map(Properties[Instrument/default/Duration]: '3 months'='3m', '9 months'='9m', default = '0m')

-Minimum, Maximum,
+Average, Minimum, Maximum, Sum

 average(<value> [, value…])